manoj7654/doctor_patient_appointment_booking/README.md

 * Why is it not working?
 Hosting service providers allow only one server on a specific port, preventing seamless peer-to-peer connections.
 Thus, only one person's video will be rendered in the deployed version.

-*  How to make it work perfectly and make communication between doctors and patiens
+*  How to make it work perfectly and make communication between doctors and patients

 Clone the repository.